 Coleman Barks – The Essential Rumi

-Rumi was born in Konya (today in Turkey) and he was the master of the Persian poetry.
+Rumi was born in Konya (today in Turkey) and he was the master of Persian poetry.
 His poems, translated by Coleman Barks, are breathtaking.
-They are not only inspirational, but also mystical, aphoristic and mysterious.
+They are not only inspirational but also mystical, aphoristic and mysterious.
 Like many other Sufis, Rumi desired the union with God (but along the way he didn’t hesitate to use wine and physical love).
-He was travelling widely, searching for his lost friend, Shams from Tabriz.
-Along the way he developed connections with many religions and cultures that ultimately led to the birth of Mevlevi Order, or The Order of Whirling Dervishes.
-In this collection you will find some of his most beautiful poems, including fragments from his celebrated masterpiece, Masnavi.
+He was traveling widely, searching for his lost friend, Shams from Tabriz.
+Along the way, he developed connections with many religions and cultures that ultimately led to the birth of Mevlevi Order or The Order of Whirling Dervishes.
+In this collection, you will find some of his most beautiful poems, including fragments from his celebrated masterpiece, Masnavi.

 Romain Gary – Promise At Dawn

 This is one of the best and most inspirational books I’ve ever read.
 It tells the story of Gary, as a small boy, growing up in Latvia, Poland, and then going to France, and becoming a fighter pilot during World War II.
 There’s also Gary’s mother who, through her endless sacrifice enables him to become a noble lad.
 The whole book is just full of adventures, (I’ve found ones in North Africa especially interesting).
 There’s also some kind of warmth that permeates the entire book.
 Promise at Dawn offers a “life as a work of art” philosophy that is worth looking at.

 Jerome K. Jerome – Three Men in a Boat (To Say Nothing of the Dog)